LONDON'S SECRET VILLAGE IS SEVEN HEAVEN

 Maybe these few observations will help spread the word about central London’s secret village, its feel-good atmosphere, great restaurants and superb shops.
 If so, I’ll be Dialighted.

-˜For more information, see www.sevendials.co.uk (there’s a location map charting every shop, boutique and restaurant), www.visitlondon.com and www.visitbritain.com
+For more information, see www.sevendials.co.uk (there’s a location map charting every shop, boutique and restaurant), www.visitlondon.com and www.visitbritain.com

-TOWERIST ATTRACTION: A cruise boat on the
+TOWERIST ATTRACTION: A cruise boat on the Thames passes the historic Tower of London |

 GETTING THERE